docker-web/docker-web/README.md

 # Introduction

-Pegaz is a docker-compose wrapper for self-hosted services.
+Pegaz is a simple web-service launcher.

-It means that pegaz add functionnality to docker-compose cli.
-Docker-compose cli let you control only one file, pegaz can manage several one.
+In extending docker-compose functionnality, pegaz let you control multiple docker-compose.yml configurations.

-Pegaz add a proxy and automatic port manager and a volume backup / restore.
+Pegaz add also a proxy, a port manager and a backup system.
 The goal is to facilitate the deployment of web-services by :

 1. Centralize docker-compose usage